deepset-ai/haystack-integrations/integrations/azure-ai-search.md

 `AzureAIDocumentStore` supports an integration of [Azure AI Search](https://learn.microsoft.com/en-us/azure/search/search-what-is-azure-search) which is an enterprise-ready search and retrieval system with [Haystack](https://haystack.deepset.ai/) by [deepset](https://www.deepset.ai).

 This integration allows using search indexes in Azure AI Search as a document store to build RAG-based applications on Azure, with native LLM integrations.
-To retrieve data from the documentstore, the integration supports three types of retrievers:
+To retrieve data from the documentstore, the integration supports three types of retrieval techniques:

 1. **Embedding Retrieval**: For vector-based searches.
-2. **BM25 Retrieval**: Semantic retrieval utilizing the BM25 algorithm.
+2. **BM25 Retrieval**: Keyword retrieval utilizing the BM25 algorithm.
-3. **Hybrid Retrieval**: Combining vector and BM25 retrieval methods for optimal results.
+3. **Hybrid Retrieval**: A combination of vector and BM25 retrieval methods.

 ## Installation